elad-bar/playarr/migration-to-mongo/MIGRATION_PLAN.md

 - Ensure `id` field is unique

 #### For settings collection:
-- Keep as single document
+- Transform each key-value pair into a document
+- Document `_id` = setting key
+- Document `value` = setting value
-- Preserve all setting fields as-is
+- Preserve timestamps for each document

 #### For cache_policy collection:
-- Keep as single document
+- Transform each key-value pair into a document
+- Document `_id` = cache path key
+- Document `value` = TTL value (Number or null)
-- Preserve `policies` object as-is
+- Preserve timestamps for each document

 #### For stats collection:
 - Keep as single document